 Early Life

-Daniel Morton Ziff was born in 1973.
-He is the youngest son of William Bernard Ziff Jr., a Jewish American media magnate who built the Ziff-Davis magazine empire.
-His grandfather, William Bernard Ziff Sr., co-founded the publishing company Ziff Davis in 1927.
-Daniel graduated from the Trinity School in New York City and later earned a Bachelor of Arts from Columbia University in 1996.
+Daniel Morton Ziff was born in 1973 as the youngest of three sons to William Bernard Ziff Jr. His father was a media executive who expanded Ziff-Davis Inc., a publishing company that created well-known magazines such as PC Magazine and Car and Driver.
+Ziff graduated from Trinity School in New York City in 1989 and later earned a Bachelor of Arts degree from Columbia University in 1996.

 Rise to Success